About Us

 Dinghy racing takes place on Olympic-type courses on Tuesdays in the Bay and and on designated Saturdays in Dun Laoghaire Harbour On certain Saturdays in June and July, the Club makes way for the annual one-day regattas of the the four local yacht clubs and alternating every two years with Volvo Dun Laoghaire Regatta organised jointly by the clubs

-On Sunday mornings also, during the winter months, the Club organises two series of races for cruising boats.
-The Turkey Shoot series runs for the six Sundays leading up to Christmas.
-The Spring Chicken series starts usually on the first Sunday in February and also lasts six weeks.
-These races are conducted in a more relaxed, informal way than summer series which follows the traditional format.
-Some of the eighty or so competing boats are marina-based and do not race in the summer series.
+On Sunday mornings during the winter months, the Club organises two series of races for cruising boats.
+The Turkey Shoot Series runs for the six Sundays(November/December) leading up to Christmas.
+The Spring Chicken Series starts usually on the first Sunday in February and also lasts six weeks ending mid March.
+These races are conducted in a more relaxed, informal way than the summer series which follows the more competitive and formal format.
+Some of the eighty or so competing boats that enter either the Turkey Shoot or Spring Chicken are marina-based and do not race in the summer series.

 Commodore